Risersoft/GSTN/README.md

 Going forward, we intend to maintain this as per the APIs released by GSTN.
 We solicit support and suggestions of the community in this regard.

+Usage:
+- GSTN is constantly evolving the APIs.
+Current version is 0.1
+- Hence, it is recommended to use the GSTN.API.Library.dll directly in your projects
+- This will enable easy updation in case of change

 TODO:
 - Handle multi file GETs
 - Handle Error codes